HackYourFutureBelgium/JavaScript_2025/javascript2/week3/lesson-plan.md

 Before starting with this exercise, create a plan for how you will implement this!
 Maybe together with your mentor.

 Thank you for teaching Javascript 2.
-To make sure we keep improving, we are seeking your feedback on the module.
-For homework helpers, please click [here](https://forms.gle/pQQGWPAebVmbSDq49) to give us feedback.
-For teachers, your survey is available [here](https://forms.gle/ATsPi9zdFkd8tvHh7).